A Machine With Human-Like Memory Systems: Acknowledgements

 \section{Acknowledgements}

-This research was (partially) funded by the Hybrid Intelligence Center, a 10-year program funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organization for Scientific Research, \url{https://www.hybrid-intelligence-centre.nl/}.
+This research was (partially) funded by the Hybrid Intelligence Center, a 10-year program funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organization for Scientific Research, \href{https://www.hybrid-intelligence-centre.nl/}{https://www.hybrid-intelligence-centre.nl/}.